Reshul-Rawat/test-repo/README.md

 #Git & Github - The Full course Practice

-A fact-paced cource for getting up to speed with Git and Github
+A fast-paced cource for getting up to speed with Git and Github